top of page

 The Phrasal Verb 'Work Out' Explained

-An explanation of the different meanings of the English phrasal verb 'Work Out', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'work out' from a native speaker, with examples and exercises.

 A man on a treadmill working out in a gym